julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 ```

-__Obs.:__ The problem statement does not specify but this solution can be implemented with recursion and a Stack, LIFO (last-in-first-out).
+__Obs.:__ The problem statement does not specify, but this solution can be implemented with recursion and a Stack, LIFO (last-in-first-out).
+Soon I'm going to do that and show the difference.

 The [test case](https://github.com/julianomacielferreira/Algorithms/blob/master/test/algorithms/fundamentals/DecimalToTest.java) is very simple: